Search

 Back to top

-Based on the above information, it becomes apparent that you must carefully choose the appropriate material for each job.
+The appropriate material for each job must be chosen with care.
 Before deciding about which kind of glove or other chemical protective clothing to use, you should gather and analyze information on a number of factors.
 Be sure to:

 1. Complete an accurate description of the task.

 2. Identify all hazards that may require hand protection.
-This identification should include a list of the chemicals involved as well as physical hazards such as abrasion, tearing, puncture, fire/flames, temperature, and/or biological hazards.
-The kind of hazards present will also affect the decision to use other chemical protective clothing in addition to gloves.
-Check the Safety Data Sheet and other sources for information.
+This identification should include a list of the chemicals involved as well as physical hazards such as abrasion, tearing, puncture, fire/flames, temperature, and biological hazards.
+The hazards present will also affect the decision to use other chemical protective clothing in addition to gloves.
+Check the safety data sheet and other sources for information.

 3. Determine the flexibility and touch sensitivity needed for the task.
 This need may significantly limit the thickness of glove material that can be used.
 The requirement for textured or non-slip surfaces to improve grip must also be considered.

-4. Know the type of potential contact (e.g., occasional contact or splash protection or continuous immersion of hands).
+4. Know the type of potential contact (e.g., occasional contact, splash protection, or continuous immersion of hands).
 This contact will also help in choosing the appropriate length of the glove.

 5. Determine the contact period.
 How long the worker could be in contact with the chemical (and which chemicals) may also influence the selection of type and thickness of the glove material and the choice of lined or unlined gloves.